-Ultra Dogme is a Berlin-based film + music blog focused on sharing impressions + thoughts on art + culture.
+Ultra Dogme is a Berlin-based film + music blog.

 Martin Bremer was born and raised in Brazil.
 He has studied and lived in Germany (Heidelberg University), the U.S.A.
 (University of Connecticut), and England (Oxford University).
-He is currently studying game design in Berlin.
+He is currently working in game design in Berlin.
+[Website][Twitter]

 Arta Barzanji is a writer and filmmaker based in Philadelphia.
 His writing appears both in Farsi and English, focusing on filmmakers such as Sohrab Shahid Saless, Straub-Huillet, Pedro Costa as well as films like Satantango, Wanda, and Shanghai Express.
 Arta’s own films, including halluCINEtions and The Act of Seeing, explore the relationship between the viewer and the screen while engaging with the works of filmmakers such as Stan Brakhage and Malcolm Le Grice.
 [Twitter]

 Tobias Burms is a communications and law graduate whose admiration for auteur cinema is balanced by an addiction to trash, pulp and Hollywood genre movies.

 Souky De Wolf holds an MA in Film and Theatre Studies and is currently working toward an MA in Culture Management and Film Studies at the University of Antwerp.
 She is a contributing writer for Photogénie, and a participant in their Young Critics Workshop 2018.
 [Twitter]